 We do not consider ourselves as journalists, but as bloggers and social media-empowered citizens.
 We work on our own time and we have no support from media companies but the content created adheres to our collective principles that have guided us through the years.

 We believe in citizens getting involved in the participatory process of governance.

 Blog Watch creates content, connects, and collaborates.

 Blog Watch continues to be a forum for constructive engagement in the democratic process.
-We are composed of citizen advocates, independent-minded bloggers, and social media users who leverage new technology tools to advocate for social change and serve as a nonpartisan citizens’ watchdog and collective conscience for transparency and good governance.
+We are composed of citizen advocates, independent-minded bloggers, and social media users who leverage new technology tools to advocate for social change and serve as a nonpartisan citizens’ watchdog for transparency and good governance.

 The Blog Watch network is intergenerational, ranging from 16-year-old to 60-plus-something bloggers, including netizens from various walks of life (students, mothers, employees, and self-employed citizens).
 Not all of us are bloggers.
 Some members of our network serve as photographers, videographers, or social media users.

 Our individual advocacies range from education, support for health issues, disaster preparedness, environment, education, and livelihood to bridging the digital divide.

 Some of our advocacy projects include #juanvote (Filipino netizens for honest, orderly, and peaceful elections) and #epalwatch (a shame campaign against grandstanding, self-promoting “epal” public officials).